How Comfortable Classrooms Lead to a Better Student Community

 Teachers aren’t the only ones who can improve the classroom environment.
+It takes a village to support your students and to make them feel comfortable.
 Administrators and school boards can do their part by investing in more aesthetically supportive schools.

 Doing your part to make classrooms more welcoming

-The evidence appears to show that small changes can make a big difference in classroom environments.
+The evidence appears to show that even the smallest of changes can make a big difference in classroom environments.
 Teachers who include cleanup time in their classroom management or create something as simple as a space to display students’ art can help students feel empowered to learn.Learn More: Click to view related resources.